 Mary could disarm a man by the way she looked upon him.
 Enough to want him to take his sunglasses off in a subconscious desire for her to see the pupils of his eyes and know him—enough to see the heart of good in the heart of darkness.

 What did Mary see when she first saw Jesus at Jacob’s Well?

 What bad did she see in Jesus?

 The tragedy of an iconoclast such as him to be living in this fallen world.

 And yet she saw the reason for his iconoclasm.
 She was moved by his goodness, so much so that it moved her to want to transform.

-In the new testament, it gives no indication that she questioned his authority, but you knew her like you know your own shadow and the shadows of all the other tragically beautiful women whom you’ve known intimately—when the heart says “yes,” and your mind doubts what your heart just said.
+In the New Testament, it gives no indication that she questioned his authority, but you know her like you know your own shadow and the shadows of all the other tragically beautiful women whom you’ve known intimately—when the heart says “yes,” and your mind doubts what your heart just said.

 She saw hope, consistency, and a place called home.